andrew/ultimate-awesome/README.md

 - [awesome-javascript](https://github.com/iwanjunaid/awesome-javascript) - A Curated List of Awesome JavaScript Frameworks, Libraries, Tools and Resources.
 - [awesome-graph-self-supervised-learning-based-recommendation](https://github.com/juyongjiang/awesome-graph-self-supervised-learning-based-recommendation) - A curated list of awesome graph & self-supervised-learning-based recommendation.
 - [awesome-android](https://github.com/liuguangqiang/awesome-android) - A awesome list of organizations, developers and libraries.
-- [Python-Security-Tool-Database](https://github.com/MythicStack/Python-Security-Tool-Database) - Solid Python toolkit for those in the security industry.
-Some by me, most by smarter people.
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
 - [awesome-flux](https://github.com/yanmagale/awesome-flux) - A curated list about Flux arquitechture and your implementations.
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
-- [awesome-ai-list-guide](https://github.com/bigcash/awesome-ai-list-guide) - The guide of awesome list about AI.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome](https://github.com/erbanku/awesome) - 🌟 My Awesome Repositories List.
 Automatically updates by GitHub Actions on UTC 00:00 & 16:00.
 - [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.
 - [awesome-hep](https://github.com/iris-hep/awesome-hep) - A curated list of awesome high energy and particle physics software.
-- [awesome-kotlin](https://github.com/matteocrippa/awesome-kotlin) - A collaborative list of awesome Kotlin libraries and resources.
-Feel free to contribute!.
 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
 - [awesome-chatgpt-plugins](https://github.com/pluginlab-ai/awesome-chatgpt-plugins) - A curated list of awesome ChatGPT Plugins.
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.